gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

-    emit one slice for this block only t += dt vertex sample: integer p equals p[k] if some axis reverses next: coordinated revert (§4.4.1) next block
+    emit one slice for this block only t += dt vertex sample: integer p equals p[k] if some axis reverses next: carve that axis’s last step (§4.4) next block
 ```